jesuserro/CatholicBible/README.md

   - Your knowledge should last
   - Your mind is unique

-## Contributions and Engagement

-- Your Feedback and Contributions are Invaluable
-- Contribute Corrections, Suggestions, and Enhancements
-- Join a Community of Enthusiasts Exploring the Bible's Depth

 ## Get Involved

 - Fork the Repository to Initiate Contributions